-The quickest way to make a complaint is using the online Planning Enforcement Complaint Form.
-There will be a delay in processing complaints sent by post.
+The quickest way to request a planning enforcement investigation is using the online Planning Enforcement Investigation Form.
+There will be a delay in processing requests sent by post.

-To help us deal with your enquiry, please note the following information.
+To help us deal with your request, please note the following information.

 The Planning Department will not be able to investigate matters which are:

 - solely of a civil nature (like parking disputes, boundary disputes and issues concerning the Party Wall Act)

 - purely related to noise or other environmental disturbance (please refer to our Environmental Health Team)

 - property which appears to be unsafe (please refer to our Building Control Team)

 The information in the links below may help you understand the planning process, including if a development requires planning permission.

 If you do not want to request an investigation, but have a planning enforcement enquiry you can send an email to email@example.com

 We cannot accept anonymous requests.
 We need to be able to verify the details of the planing enforcement request, for example the location and nature of breach.